daneb/blog/_posts/2021-05-23-better-sound.markdown

 So why does this matter?
 Well depending on the sample rate and depth, you could be listening to music that is flat,
 	 less lively, perhaps even lacking depth.
 Most streaming services today are providing you music at a depth of 16-bit with an interval of 44.1kHZ.
 However there is a growing trend today towards Hi-res audio which is 24-bit/96kHz or 24-bit/192kHz.
-This is more closely replicates the sound quality of musicians and engineers at their studios.
+This more closely replicates the sound quality of musicians and engineers at their studios.

 Now is 16-bit/44.kHz terrible?
 Of course not.
 We all enjoy it.
 But if you looking at improving your existing experience and you are a lover of music then it might be something worth endeavouring towards.